pifroggi/vs_deepdeinterlace/README.md

 Put the entire "vs_deepdeinterlace" folder into your scripts folder, or where you typically load scripts from.

 ## Usage
-Applying these deinterlacers directly to subsampled YUV videos comes with some chroma issues.
+Applying these deinterlacers directly to YUV videos with chroma subsampling comes with some issues.
 This wrapper function works around this by deinterlacing luma and chroma seperately, keeping the subsampling intact.
 With this some parameters take two values: The first is for luma and the second for chroma.

     import vs_deepdeinterlace
     clip = vs_deepdeinterlace.YUV(clip, matrix_in_s="709", range_in_s="limited", deinterlacer=[3, 1], tff=True, tta=[False, False], mocomp=[False, False], device="cuda", fp16=True)